-8. RVI AGEING MANAGEMENT PROGRAMME
+8. AGEING MANAGEMENT PROGRAMME

-The information presented in this report indicates that the operating environment including primary coolant water and radiation can cause ageing degradation of RVI.
-In 8particular, ageing mechanisms of radiation embrittlement, stress corrosion cracking, and the combination of radiation and stress corrosion cracking, known as irradiation assisted stress corrosion cracking can lead to both safety and economic concerns.
-While the ageing mechanisms of thermal ageing, corrosion, wear and fatigue are not considered to be safety significant by themselves, they can increase the safety significance of irradiation embrittlement and SCC.
-However, these ageing mechanisms could be of economic concern on their own.
+The information presented in this report indicates that the operating environment, primary coolant water and radiation can cause ageing degradation of RVIs.
+In particular, ageing mechanisms of radiation embrittlement, stress corrosion cracking (SCC), and the combination of radiation and stress corrosion cracking, known as irradiation assisted stress corrosion cracking (IASCC) can lead to both safety and economic concern.
+While the age related mechanisms of thermal ageing, corrosion, wear and fatigue are not considered to be safety significant by themselves, they can increase the safety significance of irradiation embrittlement and SCC.
+However, these age- related mechanisms could be of economic concern on their own.

-The previous sections of this report dealt with important elements of a PWR RVI ageing management which should aim to maintain the fitness for service of RVI at nuclear power plants.
-This section describes how these elements are integrated within a plant specific RVI ageing management programme (utilizing a systematic ageing management process, which is an adaptation of Deming's "plan-do-check-act" cycle for ageing management, Fig. 7).
-Such an ageing management programme should be in accordance with guidance prepared by an interdisciplinary RVI ageing management team organized at the corporate level or owner level.
-For guidance on the organizational aspects of a plant ageing management programme and interdisciplinary ageing management team, refer to IAEA Safety Report Series No. 15, "Implementation and Review of Nuclear Power Plant Ageing Management Programme" [21].
+The previous sections of this report dealt with the key elements of a PWR RVIs ageing management which should aim to maintain the fitness for service of RVIs at nuclear power plants.
+This section describes how these elements are integrated within a plant specific RVIs ageing management programme utilizing a systematic ageing management process which is an adaptation of Deming's Plan-Do-Check-Act cycle to ageing management (Fig.7).
+Such an ageing management programme should be implemented in accordance with guidance prepared by an interdisciplinary RVI ageing management team organized at a corporate or owners group level.
+For guidance on the organizational aspects of a plant ageing management programme and interdisciplinary ageing management teams refer to IAEA Safety Report Series No. 15 "Implementation and Review of Nuclear Power Plant Ageing Management Programme."
+[32].
+In addition, the IAEA is currently preparing a new Ssafety Guide on ageing management which will provide key recommendations on ageing management of SSCs important to safety.

-A comprehensive understanding of RVI, their ageing degradation and the effect of the degradation on the ability of the RVI to perform their design functions is a fundamental basis for an ageing management programme.
+A comprehensive understanding of the RVIs, their ageing degradation and the effect of the degradation on the ability of the RVIs to perform their design functions are fundamental basis for an ageing management programme.
 This understanding is derived from the knowledge of the design basis (including the applicable codes and regulatory requirements), the operating and maintenance history (including surveillance results), the pre-service and in-service inspection results, and generic operating experience and research results.

-In order to maintain the integrity or fitness for service of RVI, it is necessary to control within defined limits the aged related degradation of the RVI.
-Effective degradation control is achieved through a systematic ageing management process consisting of the following ageing management tasks, based on understanding of RVI ageing:
+In order to maintain the integrity or fitness for service of RVIs, it is necessary to control within defined limits the aged-related degradation of the RVIs.
+Effective ageing degradation control is achieved through the systematic ageing management process consisting of the following ageing management tasks, based on understanding of RVI ageing:

-- operation within specified operating conditions aimed at minimizing the rate of degradation (managing ageing mechanisms); - inspection and monitoring consistent with requirements aimed at timely detection and characterization of any degradation and validating the ageing prediction; - assessment of the expected or observed degradation in accordance with appropriate guidelines to determine integrity and fitness for service; - maintenance, i.e. repair or replacement to correct or eliminate unacceptable degradation (managing ageing effects).
+- operation within operating guidelines aimed at minimizing the rate of degradation (managing ageing mechanisms) - inspection and monitoring consistent with requirements aimed at timely detection and characterization of any degradation and validating the ageing prediction; - assessment of the expected or observed degradation in accordance with appropriate guidelines to determine integrity and fitness for service; - maintenance (i.e. repair or parts replacement) to correct unacceptable degradation (managing ageing effects).